 The ecosystem now driving real-time ray tracing is immense — tens of millions of GPUs, industry-standard APIs, leading game engines and an all-star roster of game franchises.

 Turing, which was introduced last year, is a key part of that ecosystem.
 The world’s most advanced GPU architecture, it fuses next-generation shaders with real-time ray tracing and all-new AI capabilities.

-So, demanding PC gamers can be ready to take on the new generation of games that every gamer now knows are coming.
+So, demanding PC gamers can be ready to take on the new generation of games that every gamer now knows is coming.

-E3, Computex Kick Off a Deluge of New Ray-Traced Games
+E3, Computex Kick Off Deluge of New Ray-Traced Games

-Last month’s Computex and Electronic Entertainment Expo marked a milestone for real time ray tracing, as blockbuster after blockbuster announced that they would be using it to create stunning visuals in their titles.
+Last month’s Computex and Electronic Entertainment Expo marked milestones for real-time ray tracing, as publisher after publisher announced that they would be using it to create stunning visuals in their blockbuster titles.

 And more are coming.

 Ray tracing is now supported in industry-standard APIs, including Microsoft DirectX Raytracing and Vulkan.

 The most popular game engines used by game developers to create games now support real-time ray tracing, including Unreal Engine, Unity, Frostbite, id Tech, Remedy, 4A and more.